sqlxpert/aws-tag-sched-ops/readme.md

 ### Debugging Mode

-If the `DEBUG` environment variable is set, the function outputs internal `parent_params` reference data, including the regular expressions used to match schedule tags.
+If the `DEBUG` environment variable is set, the function outputs internal `params` reference data, including the regular expressions used to match schedule tags.

 To use the debugging mode,